Understanding Obesity Stigma Brochure

 - Less of a chance to get hired in high- level positions

-The following are true in regards to wage inequities for obese individuals:
+The following are true in regards to wage inequities for individuals affected by obesity:

-Employees affected by obesity are affected more often in the following examples than non-obese employees:
+Employees affected by obesity are affected more often in the following examples than employees not affected by obesity:

 - Fired due to prejudiced employers and arbitrary weight standards